svan0/anime_recommendation_system/README.md

 #### User Anime
 ##### Retrieval step
 ![User Anime Retrieval](images/user_anime_retrieval.png)
-For each user_id we select anime_id that the user completed.
+For each user_id we select anime_id that the user completed. <br />
-We use these (user_id, anime_id) pairs to train a Tensorflow Recommenders Retrieval model.
+We use these (user_id, anime_id) pairs to train a Tensorflow Recommenders Retrieval model. <br />
 We only use the user ids and anime ids as a features and pass them through an embedding layers.
-Experiemtation is needed to decide on which features to add and might be the focus of subsequent iterations on this project.
+Experiemtation is needed to decide on which features to add and might be the focus of subsequent iterations on this project. <br />
 Once the model is trained we run batch inference and retrieve the top 300 animes for each user_id.

-#### Ranking step
+##### Ranking step
 ![User Anime Ranking](images/user_anime_ranking.png)
 There are 2 approaches to train the user anime ranking model:
 - Ranking approach: We train a model that given (user_id, anime_id) tries to predict the score and minimize the MSE loss.
-- List ranking approach: We train a model that given (user_id, list of anime_ids) tries to predict the scre for each anime and minimize the ListMLELoss using Tensorflow Recommenders Ranking.
+- List ranking approach: We train a model that given (user_id, list of anime_ids) tries to predict the score for each anime and minimize the ListMLELoss using Tensorflow Recommenders Ranking.

 Once the model is trained, we iterate over all pairs of (user, anime) that we generated during the inference step of the retrieval model and get a score which will be used to rank the retrieved animes.